This post was published on Sep 29, 2021 | Updated on Oct 9, 2025

 Ayanda’s Story – Supporting Extended Family

 Ayanda, a young professional in Johannesburg, included her parents in her policy.
-When her mother passed away, the pay-out ensured a dignified funeral, sparing Ayanda from draining her savings or going into debt.
+When her mother passed away, the payout ensured a dignified funeral, sparing Ayanda from draining her savings or going into debt.

 Mariam’s Story – Peace of Mind in Retirement